SystemsApproach/5G/ran.rst

 organization, whereas O-RAN was created more recently by network operators.
 (AT&T and China Mobile were the founding members.)
 O-RAN’s goal is to catalyze a software-based implementation that breaks the vendor lock-in that dominates today’s marketplace.
-The E2 interface, which is architected around the idea of supporting different Service Models, is central to this strategy.
+The E2 interface in particular, which is architected around the idea of supporting different Service Models, is central to this strategy.
 Whether the operators will be successful in their ultimate goal is yet to be seen.